Matveibos/rails_answers_and_guides/grape_tutorial.md

             put '/' do
               declared(params)[:monument]
             end
-3. How you can define hash inside another hash?
+3. How you can define `hash inside another hash`?

             params do
               requires :monument, type: Hash do